 Blood vessels enter the tooth through a small hole at the bottom of the root.
 Sometimes during a root canal procedure, bacteria are pushed through this hole into surrounding tissue.
 If this happens, the surrounding tissue will become inflamed and possibly infected.
 This can be treated with painkillers and sometimes antibiotics.
 However, it may be painful until it clears up.

 A root canal treatment can puncture the side of the tooth.
 This can happen if a canal is curved or hard to find.
 The tools that the dentist uses are flexible.
 They bend as a canal curves.
 Sometimes they bend at the wrong time and make a small hole in the side of the tooth.
-If saliva can get into the hole, it will have to be filled.
-Sometimes, the tooth has to be removed.
-If the hole is far enough under the gum that saliva can't reach it, the hole may close on its own.
+It will have to be filled.
+Sometimes the tooth has to be removed.

 Finding root canals can be difficult.
 If all of the canals aren't found and cleaned out, the tooth can stay infected.
 This also can happen if a canal isn't measured correctly and pieces of infected or inflamed pulp are left near the bottom.
 In this case, the root canal procedure would have to be done again.
 Occasionally, root canals have branches that the dentist's tools can't reach.

 The tip of a file may break off inside the tooth.
 If the canal is clean, your dentist can leave the piece of file in the tooth.
 But if canal is not completely cleaned out, the file piece may have to be removed.
 Sometimes this can be done from the top of the tooth.
 However, in some cases, the file can only be removed through a surgical procedure called an apicoectomy.
-A small cut (incision) is made in the gum so the dentist can get at the bottom of the tooth's root.
+A small cut (incision) is made in the gum, at the end of the tooth's root, so the dentist can get to the bottom of the root.
 The dentist shaves off the bottom of the root and gets into the canal from the bottom to remove the file piece.